 Scoring Criteria:

-Every coin has its flip side, and so does Battery Point.
-Housing affordability can be a stretch for some, as underscored in the “Property Watch Australia” report which highlighted that property prices have been steadily increasing in this historic suburb.
+Housing affordability can be a stretch in Battery Point for some, as underscored in the “Property Watch Australia” report which highlighted that property prices have been steadily increasing in this historic suburb.
 Another challenge is limited parking, especially during peak market days and festivals, which might be a minor inconvenience for the locals.

 Battery Point is an ideal pick for couples who appreciate heritage, culture, and don’t mind paying a premium for a unique lifestyle experience.
 If you’ve got a penchant for history and a love for bustling markets, Battery Point will not disappoint.